bisratmengesha/Tic-Tac-Toe_React/README.md

 # How to run
 Upload all files and launch the html file on your localhost server.
 # Roadmap of future improvements
-Make the codes a bit more compact
+Add a 'reset' button and  make the codes a bit more compact
 # License
 MIT License